davidmartinezros/app-3d-three-template/README.md

 ],
 ```

-And adding webgl2 and offscreencanvas as types in your tsconfig.app.json file or tsconfig.json file.
+Add webgl2 and offscreencanvas as types in your tsconfig.app.json file or tsconfig.json file, for recognize them.

 ```
 "compilerOptions": {
-  "outDir": "../out-tsc/app",
   "types": [
-    "node",
     "webgl2"
     "offscreencanvas"
   ]